Prepared by the International Council on Rhetoric, Argumentation, and Philosophy

 paglieri – n.
 A trusted adviser to the main spokesperson in an argument between rival factions; someone who can be counted on to do the dirty work in conflict “resolution.”

 perelman – n.
-An arbitrary member of a universal audience.
-“We thought he was a representative perelman but he turned out to be a high-ranking member of the Frans of Argument.”
+A representative member of the universal audience.
+“We thought she was just a representative perelman but she turned out to be a kat-arina for the virtue theorists.”

 pinto – n.
 The punctuation mark signaling the conclusion of an argument.
 “Are you sure you want an exclamation pinto there?
 I think a probability pinto is more warranted.”